CoderDojo-IowaCity/Documentation/Badge_Requirements/Scratch_novice.md

   * one or more repeat blocks
   * at least one 'IF' block and
   * 3+ costumes
+// This requirement should be for *intermediate*
-1. Share an original project and collaborate with _at least_ two other ninjas
+// 1.
+Share an original project and collaborate with _at least_ two other ninjas